deepakasnani19/Movie-Recommender-System/README.md

 # Movie-Recommender-System
-This repository houses a machine learning project focused on movie recommendations.
-Alongside the project files, you'll find deployment scripts in Python, enabling easy implementation and accessibility.
-Dive into the world of ML-driven movie suggestions today!
+This repository contains a machine learning project centered around movie recommendations.
+Utilizing the TMDB dataset, our system is built using cosine similarity to deliver accurate suggestions.
+With deployment scripts in Python included, implementation and accessibility are streamlined.
+Explore the power of ML-driven movie recommendations today!